Carpal Tunnel Syndrome Claims

 We are a claims management company regulated by the Financial Conduct Authority.

-To find out more, call 0800 470 0474 today or click here to arrange your free case assessment.
+Call 0800 470 0474 today or use our contact form to arrange your free case assessment.
 Alternatively, continue reading below for our guide to making a repetitive strain injury compensation claim.

 By submitting this form you agree to be contacted by our partners.
 Find out how we handle your data in our privacy policy.
 With no win no fee you typically pay 25% of your compensation if your claim is successful, but the fee can vary.
 Termination fees may apply if you fail to co-operate with your solicitor.

-When work is repetitive such as typing for long hours, the same group of muscles are continuously used during the day.
-Prolonged repetition without taking adequate breaks result in energy depletion and the buildup of metabolic wastes.
-This, in turn, causes muscle fatigue and over a period of time can result in repetitive strain injuries.
+Prolonged repetition without taking adequate breaks results in energy depletion and the buildup of metabolic waste.
+This, in turn, causes muscle fatigue and, over time, can result in repetitive strain injuries.

 If you suffer from any of the above symptoms, it is important to get checked out by a doctor as soon as possible.
 Having the condition diagnosed early will help to ensure you receive the correct advice and any treatment to help relieve your symptoms.